Croatia men's national handball team: Gold medal at the 1996 Summer Olympics

 The last match in the group was with the Swedes.
 This was the one in which yoneou could choose an opponent in the semi-finals, but Kljun omitted Patrik Ćavar, Iztok Puc, Zlatko Saračević and Irfan Smajlagić from the match.
 Croatia was defeated with nine goals difference, but without their poker aces there wasn't much to expect.
 The defeat did not have larger significance, except that it took to save face.
 In the semi-finals they waited for the French who were World Champions.
 Croatian handball showed the best possible way to respond to defeat in the final of the 1995 World Championship in Iceland.
 Engaged and disciplined, Croatian players did a great job and ensured the silver medal the same brightness as did the water polo team.

 In the grand finale again Croatia faced the Swedes.
 In the semi-finals they defeated Spain, who later won the bronze medal.
 It was a great generation that only needed an Olympic gold medal to complete their collection.
 They probably hoped that Croatia was not with those who were missing against Sweden would not much raise the quality that they could be threatened.
 In the end their plans were foiled, and the Vikings failed to win.
 After starting 0: 1 followed by a brilliant game from the players Kljaić chose and the series of 6:1.
 The defense was solid and impenetrable and the attack varied and deadly.
 Perkovac great led his boys and Božidar Jović was the revelation of the tournament.
 Worried only in the final Zlatko Saračević was not playing properly, but Kljaić brought the perfect replacement, Zoran Mikulić.
 Although the Croatians twice led with seven goals difference, the second half offered drama.
 Swedes switched to defense 4–2 which created big problems.
 Decreased the difference and 6:30 minutes before the end came at just hit behind.
 Croatian handball players still in those crucial minutes they had never trembled hands.

-Thirty seconds before the end of the line player Nenad Kljaić scored a crucial goal for the final 27:26 and brought a glorious victory.
-With the sound of sirens was created indescribable celebration and parquet Georgia Dome in front of 25,000 visitors in the hall and millions of TV viewers, which is today known caterpillar gold handball.
-It was the biggest win in the history of Croatian sport.
-The handball players were not yet aware of this gold they had placed around his neck President of the Croatian Olympic Committee Antun Vrdoljak, who previously predicted 6 Atlanta medal and otherwise announced "As running from the day he was born" at Zagreb's main square.
-Still not running, but the handball players after returning from Atlanta to thousands of fans being greeted at the airport and on Jelačić Square.
-And they did the famous caterpillar crawl.
+Thirty seconds before the end of the line, player Nenad Kljaić scored a goal for the final 27:26 and became victorious.
+Sirens created celebration and parquet at Georgia Dome in front of 25,000 visitors in the hall and millions of TV viewers, which is today known caterpillar gold handball.
+The handball players were not yet aware of this gold they had earned.
+President of the Croatian Olympic Committee, Antun Vrdoljak, who had previously predicted 6 Atlanta medal and otherwise announced "As running from the day he was born" at Zagreb's main square.
+The handball players returned from Atlanta to thousands of fans greeting them at the airport and on Jelačić Square, where they did the caterpillar crawl.